Jane Taylor (she/her), President

 Jane Taylor comes to the Twelfth Night board with a passion for live theatre and previous board experience at the Multifaith AIDS Project, her previous church Spirit of the Sound, Women in Communications, and Women in Cable TV.
 Jane is a huge believer in offering all three Ts — time, talent and treasure — to causes and organizations she believes in.
 When not volunteering, Jane has been known to show up at work on occasion, as an Account Executive at TLG Learning.

-Amy Adair is a Manager for a Shipping company by day and an actress, singer and musician by night.
+Amy Adair is a Pricing Manager for a Shipping company by day and an actress, singer and musician by night.
 She performed in her first show with Twelfth Night in 2010 and they haven’t been able to get rid of her since.
 Some of her favorite roles include Lucy in Charlie Brown at TNP, Ernestina Money in Hello Dolly with TNP, and Mrs. Cratchit in Scrooge with SMT.
-Amy plays the violin with the Orchestra of Flight, she is a singer in a Country band and a Rock band.
-In her free time she plays billiards and loves crafting.
-She is excited to be a part of this amazing group of theater lovers, and hopes that she can contribute to our mission of strengthening community and providing education through the performing arts.
+In her free time she plays on a billiards league and paints and crafts.
+She is excited to be a part of this amazing group of theater lovers, and hopes that she can contribute as much as possible to our mission.

 Rick Springer is a retired software engineer and an amateur thespian.
 He has been involved with Twelfth Night Productions since its inception.
 As a board member Rick is pleased to be able to give something back to the organization that has given him the opportunity to participate in the theater.